melvinperera/jekyll-now/_posts/2017-11-21-Music-Genre-Analysis.md

 So, how can we scale the frequency domain to match it better to our own perception of sound?
 A [Mel scale](https://en.wikipedia.org/wiki/Mel_scale) can be used for mapping on the frequency domain instead.
 It is a scale which utilises a quasi-logarithmic spacing to roughly resemble the way our auditory system resolves and perceives sound.
 This is important in the context of speech and music audio analysis, as these sounds are made for our own auditory system to perceive, and we want the analysis to be conducted on our own (_biased_) perception of sound.

-Therefore, for the spectrograms that were created in this notebook, a mel scale is used to scale the frequency domains.
+Therefore, for the spectrograms that were created, a mel scale is used to scale the frequency domains.

+{% highlight python %}
+// Example can be run directly in your JavaScript console

+// Create a function that takes two arguments and returns the sum of those arguments var adder = new Function("a", "b", "return a + b");

+// Call the function
+adder(2, 6);
+// > 8
+{% endhighlight %}

+---

+## Modelling

+After creating the models, I